Canonical Variates in Wasserstein Metric Space: Introduction

-There are two major schools of approaches to the classification of data clouds.
-In the first school, data clouds are transformed to feature vectors via clustering.
-In scenarios where clusters, generated for different instances, are assigned coherent labels, attributes of each cluster (such as cluster proportion and mean values) can be aggregated into a feature vector.
-This transformation from data clouds to vectors is advantageous, as it enables the application of a broad spectrum of machine learning algorithms.
-Often, coherent cluster labels are derived from supplementary information or ensured by manual inspection.
-Nonetheless, a challenge arises when algorithm-generated clusters do not naturally align to produce coherent labels, thereby complicating the creation of vector representations.
-The limitations of this vector representation approach will be discussed in more detail subsequently.
-In the second school of approaches, data clouds are represented as distributions, which are then processed using classification algorithms specifically designed for distributional data.
-Given the lack of algebraic structure at the instance level in distributional data, this approach predominantly relies on distance-based classification algorithms.
-A frequently employed measure in this context is the Wasserstein metric.
+There are two principal schools of thought in the classification of data clouds: (1) vector representation approaches and (2) distributional representation approaches.
+In the first school, data clouds are transformed into feature vectors, often by partitioning the data into clusters.
+When clusters generated across different instances can be assigned coherent labels, attributes such as the proportion of points in each cluster or the mean values within clusters can be aggregated into a feature vector, enabling the use of a broad range of machine learning algorithms.
+Achieving coherent labeling, however, often requires supplementary domain knowledge or manual inspection, and challenges arise when algorithm-derived clusters fail to align naturally across datasets~\citep{10.1371/journal.pcbi.1003130, Johansen2019, zhang2020cps, li2021optimal, 10.1371/journal.pcbi.1011044, Cui2024}.
+In single-cell analysis, this strategy is exemplified by first identifying cell subsets through clustering or manual gating~\citep{Brummelman2019}.
+Summary statistics of these subsets, such as cell-type proportions or mean marker expression levels, are then compiled into feature vectors for outcome prediction~\citep{doi:10.1126/scitranslmed.aax1880, Lin2015, 10.4049/jimmunol.1501285, Shah2017, zou2023, Ager2023, doi:10.1200/JCO.2023.41.16suppl.3533, Dyikanov2024, doi:10.1126/scitranslmed.adn8130}.
+While convenient, this practice often discards essential distributional characteristics, e.g., multimodality, skewness, or variance, that may carry critical biological information.
+In contrast, the second school models data clouds directly as probability distributions and compares them using classification algorithms designed for distributional data.
+Because such data lack algebraic structure at the instance level, these methods typically rely on distance-based classification, with the Wasserstein distance being one of the most widely adopted measures~\citep{https://doi.org/10.1002/cyto.a.23792, 10.1145/3535508.3545525, 10.1093/bioinformatics/btac084, https://doi.org/10.1038/s44320-023-00003-8, 10.1093/bib/bbae713}.